Tags Archives: Endometriosis physical therapy

 Diagnosing endometriosis is very challenging, because the symptoms can mimic other conditions.
 This is part of the reason that diagnosis is often delayed by 5-10 years and intentional or inadvertent gaslighting is rampant, depending on which specialist was consulted.
 The doctor may be looking at you through a general practice medical lens, or intestinal, urologic, neurologic or other lenses in forming their opinions.

 Rule # 1 is to listen to the patient.
 This is almost never done to an appropriate extent.
 Why?
-Because today’s medical system limitations often lead to five to ten minute visits with a semi-interested and overworked provider who is likely under-informed regarding endometriosis.
+Because today’s medical system limitations often lead to five-to-ten-minute visits with a semi-interested and overworked provider who is likely under-informed regarding endometriosis.

 When rule #1 is broken, an appropriate evaluation and testing is not likely to be done.
 Ideally, a clinical suspicion leads to testing that may include ultrasound or MRI, various blood tests, testing for associated conditions and so on.
 None of these will reliably lead to a diagnosis of endo but can lead to appropriate specialist referrals to get to the root cause of pain, such as endo.